Sending an Update

 Optional |

-The IP address to which the host(s) will be set.
-If no IP address is supplied the WAN address connecting to our system will be used.
-Clients behind NAT, for example, would not need to supply an IP address |
+The IP address to which the hostnames will be set.
+If no IP address is supplied, the client IP address connecting to our system will be used.

 offline |